 - If you are using any third party components and libraries, restore them from the backup directory.
 (Backing up your existing <LABKEY_HOME>/bin directory by moving it to the backup directory causes the loss of any third-party binaries that might have been installed manually.)

 - Ensure that the <LABKEY_HOME>/bin directory is on your system path, or on the path of the user account that will be starting Tomcat.

-Copy the LabKey Server Configuration File
+Check for Changes in the LabKey Server Configuration File